liuxjep/iam/bp_access.md

 {:codeblock: .codeblock}
 {:screen: .screen}
 {:tip: .tip}
+{:note: .note}

 # Best practices for assigning access
 {: #account_setup}

-To streamline the access assignment process, you can take advantage of access groups to assign a minimal number of policies by giving the same access to all users and service IDs that belong to the same access group.
+To streamline the process of assigning access, you can take advantage of access groups.
+You can assign a minimal number of policies by giving the same access to all users and service IDs that belong to the same access group.
 Use these best practices to learn more about providing users access to resources, resource groups, and account management services.
 {:shortdesc}

 To ensure that your account is fully set up for success, check out [Best practices for setting up your account](/docs/account?topic=account-account_setup#account_setup) and [Best practices for organizing resources in resource groups](/docs/resources?topic=resources-bp_resourcegroups#bp_resourcegroups).